-Learn more about the creative apps that brilliant teams have created and get started downloading your favorites today:
+Learn more about these creative and impactful apps and get started downloading your favorites today.

 Be My Eyes is a free app that connects people who are blind or experience low-vision with sighted volunteers for visual assistance through a live video call.

 Sighted volunteers lend their eyes to solve tasks big and small — such as checking expiry dates, distinguishing colors, reading instructions, or even navigating new surroundings — to help blind and low-vision people lead more independent lives.

 The app is available in more than 150 countries and more than 180 languages.